samanthacqs/pico_placa/README.md

 # Pico & Placa predictor
 ## Description:
-This code was developed at python in the 3.8 version, it helps to identify if a plate in a determinate time and date can circulate or not.
-To aim this objetive was used 3 libraries, pandas,  datetime and argparse.
-The first two were used to manage the date and time, on the other hand argparse was used to manage the input variables.
+This code was developed in python in the 3.8 version.
+It helps to identify if a plate in a limited time and date can circulate or not.
+To aim, this objective was used three libraries, pandas, datetime, and argparse.
+The first two were used to manage the date and time.
+On the other hand, argparse was used to manage the input variables.

 ## Steps for execution:
 Predict if a plate is on pico&placa can be achieved with the following command: